dbissell6/DFIR/Blue_Book/Blue_Book.md

 ![[Pasted image 20230212122101.png]]

-1. ip.addr != 192.0.2.1: This display filter command excludes packets with an IP address of 192.0.2.1.
+1. ```ip.addr != 192.0.2.1```: This display filter command excludes packets with an IP address of 192.0.2.1.
 You can replace "192.0.2.1" with any IP address you want to exclude.

-2.  tcp: This display filter command only shows TCP packets.
+2.  ```tcp```: This display filter command only shows TCP packets.
 You can replace "tcp" with "udp" to only show UDP packets, or with "icmp" to only show ICMP packets., or http: This display filter command only shows HTTP packets. -   (http.request: This display filter command only shows HTTP request packets. http.response: This display filter command only shows HTTP response packets.)

-3.  ip.src == 192.0.2.1: This display filter command only shows packets with a source IP address of 192.0.2.1.
+3.  ```ip.src == 192.0.2.1```: This display filter command only shows packets with a source IP address of 192.0.2.1.

-4.  ip.dst == 192.0.2.1: This display filter command only shows packets with a destination IP address of 192.0.2.1.
+4.  ```ip.dst == 192.0.2.1```: This display filter command only shows packets with a destination IP address of 192.0.2.1.

-5.  tcp.port == 80: This display filter command only shows TCP packets using port 80 (HTTP).
+5.  ```tcp.port == 80```: This display filter command only shows TCP packets using port 80 (HTTP).

-6.  udp.port == 53: This display filter command only shows UDP packets using port 53 (DNS).
+6.  ```udp.port == 53```: This display filter command only shows UDP packets using port 53 (DNS).
-7. udp.length > 500: This display filter command only shows UDP packets with a length greater than 500 bytes.
+7. ```udp.length > 500```: This display filter command only shows UDP packets with a length greater than 500 bytes.

-8.  frame.time >= "Feb 13, 2022 12:00:00": This display filter command only shows packets captured after the specified date and time.
+8.  ```frame.time >= "Feb 13, 2022 12:00:00"```: This display filter command only shows packets captured after the specified date and time.
 ### Export Objects
 One of the first things to do is determine if any files were transfered.
 This can be done by in wireshark by File -> Export Objects -> (probably http, try all)